Darnoman/Godot-GlobalInput-Addon/README.md

 3. Create a temp node scene with a temp .cs script to be able to build the addon
 4. Activate the addon.

+**Dependencies**
+SharpHook - enter "dotnet add package SharpHook" into the console/cli within the project directory

 **Setup Video**
 https://youtu.be/oJLsgq3i-yw - for v 0.1 (but should still work)